-This section answers some questions we receive when talking about incubating ball python eggs.
+This section answers some questions we receive about incubating ball python eggs.

-This is a bit harder in captivity as the python likely won’t eat the entire 55-60 days while incubating.
+This is harder in captivity as the python likely won’t eat the entire 55-60 days while incubating.
 In the wild, she preps for this by eating and gaining a lot of weight.

-In captivity, if you wish to let your female incubate her eggs, make sure she’s at least four years old and offer a lot of food ahead of time.
+If you wish to let your female incubate her eggs in captivity, make sure she’s at least four years old and offer a lot of food ahead of time.

 You’ll know they’re ready to hatch when they start to sag in on themselves.

 There’s a slightly more substantial possibility of females laying eggs in April and June in the wild.

 However, ball pythons have no specific breeding season and may lay eggs year-round.

 Female pythons may even store sperm for months to get pregnant when there is more food.

 Check out when breeding season is for ball pythons.